Just-Some-Bots/MusicBot/.github/ISSUE_TEMPLATE.md

 ----

 ### Log file
 Please attach your MusicBot log file (located at `logs/musicbot.log`) to this issue.
-You can do so by dragging and dropping the file here.
+You can do so by dragging and dropping the file here. **If you do not include your log file, you WILL be asked to provide one.**